westerndigitalcorporation/RISC-V-Linux/README.md

 **riscv-linux-conf:**

-It contains the required linux config files for this project.
+It contains the required Linux config file for this project.
 This needs to be copied  to freedom-u-sdk conf directory.

 N.B.
 The Linux config file will only work for HighFive Unleashed board with a GPU card.
 You can't use this in a QEMU setup.
 Mainline kernel 4.19-rc2 should boot in QEMU without any issues.